 Since bad law begets bad law, “No problem”says the compassionate politician.
 So a new law is legislated to deal with the mansion crisis.
 A lottery is instituted to determine who gets to live in the limited supply of remaining mansions.
 Now, everyone is equal because no one is living in a mansion because of “life’s” so called lottery, but rather, because of a government lottery.
 There, problem solved.
 Feel better now?

-So the bottom line is this: if high wages actually can be simply legislated, then being a man of compassion, I vote that the minimum wage be raised 1000%, and let’s be done with this poverty thing once and for all.
+So the bottom line is this: if high wages actually can simply be legislated, then being a man of compassion, I vote that the minimum wage be raised 1000%, and let’s be done with this poverty thing once and for all.